Learning to Align: Addressing Character Frequency Distribution Shifts in Handwritten Text Recognition: Lipogram Generation - Extensive Results

 We selected three different forbidden characters, namely ``A'', ``E'' and ``L''.
 In each case, we applied $\texttt{FADA}_\text{GD}$ during decoding by setting the forbidden character's target relative frequency to zero.To assess its impact, we compared two decoding configurations: standard beam search, where no constraints were applied, and \texttt{FADA-GD}, which introduced frequency-aware scoring to penalize sequences containing the forbidden character.

 For each configuration, the model was prompted with $30$ different topics covering diverse subjects.
-The full list of topics is presented in Table \ref{tab:lipogram_topics}.
+The full list of topics is presented in Table \ref{tab:lipogram_topics}, while the prompt is presented in Figure \ref{fig:lipogram-prompt}.
 The generated text was evaluated based on the following metrics:

 \begin{itemize} \item \textbf{Violation Rate}: The percentage of outputs where the forbidden character appeared at least once. \item \textbf{Perplexity}: A measure of fluency and coherence in the generated text. \item \textbf{Readability}: An assessment of how natural and comprehensible the generated text remains under the applied constraints.
 We calculated it using the \textit{Flesch Reading Ease Score} \cite{reading-ease}, which evaluates how easy a text is to read.
 Higher scores indicate more readable text, with values above 60 considered easy to read, while lower scores (below 30) indicate more complex writing. \end{itemize}